joebumbulis/NotSoBasicCalculator/README.md

 Although you may discover it and it may be tempting, you may not use eval() for this project!
 FUNCTION BEFORE STYLES!
 A styled but non-functional calculator is not ok!
 Finish functionality before styling.

-## Reflection

-Previous to this assignment, my javascript knowledge and practice was very minimal.
-While I am understanding the basic logic of javascript, it is still difficult to pull all the pieces together at times.
-It's easy to get stuck in the "trees for the forest".

-The assignment took longer, as I had to start over 3 times before coming to a javascript flow that work.
-I would like to have had more time to work towards the next levels, Adventure and Epic mode.

 ## Adventurer Mode